ignite/cli/docs/guide/loan.md

 }
 ```

-Start the blockchain and use the two commands you already have available.
+Start the blockchain and use the two commands you already have available:

 ```bash
 starport chain serve -r
 ```

-Use the `-r` flag to reset the blockchain state and start with a new database.
+Use the `-r` flag to reset the blockchain state and start with a new database:

 ```bash
 loand tx loan request-loan 100token 2token 200token 500 --from bob -y
 ```

-Query your loan request
+Query your loan request:

 ```bash
 loand query loan list-loan
 ```

-Approve the loan
+Approve the loan:

 ```bash
 loand tx loan approve-loan 0 --from alice -y
 ```

-You can query for alices balances to see the loan in effect.
+You can query for alice's balance to see the loan in effect.

-Take the lender address from above, this is alice address.
+Take the lender address from above, this is alice address:

 ```bash
 loand query bank balances <alice_address>
 ```

-Now repay the loan
+Now repay the loan:

 ```bash
 loand tx loan repay-loan 3 --from bob -y
 ```

-The loan should now be status `repayed`
+The loan status is now `repayed`:

 ```bash
 Loan: